RAMP-project/RAMP-mobility/README.md

 Politecnico di Milano, Italy <br/>

 ## Citing
-[TO DO: Insert thesis as starting reference.
-Then when available the paper.]

 Please cite the original Journal publication if you use RAMP in your research:
 *F. Lombardi, S. Balderrama, S. Quoilin, E. Colombo, Generating high-resolution multi-energy load profiles for remote areas with an open-source stochastic model, Energy, 2019, https://doi.org/10.1016/j.energy.2019.04.097.*

+*A. Mangipinto, S. Balderrama, S. Quoilin, E. Colombo, Development of electric vehicles load profiles for sector coupling in European energy system models, Master Thesis, Politecnico di Milano, 2020*

 ## Contribute
 This project is open-source.
 Interested users are therefore invited to test, comment or contribute to the tool.
 Submitting issues is the best way to get in touch with the development team, which will address your comment, question, or development request in the best possible way.
 We are also looking for contributors to the main code, willing to contibute to its capabilities, computational-efficiency, formulation, etc.

 ## License
-[TO DO: Fix licence]

-Copyright 2019 RAMP, contributors listed in **Authors**
+Copyright 2020 RAMP-Mobility, contributors listed in **Authors**

 Licensed under the European Union Public Licence (EUPL), Version 1.1; you may not use this file except in compliance with the License.